IDHEAP-UnitePolsoc/coffeeread/README.md

 **Reading list for bi-weekly (TUES, 13:00) reading group:**

-**There will be a summer break -- please note that our last official reading group meeting will be May 25th!
-We will resume Aug.
-3rd**
+**There will be a summer break -- please note that our last official reading group meeting will be May 25th!**

 **May 11:** (Ihssane to pick one of the two following papers by Tues May 4:)